The next stops on Storm’s journey will

 Two years in the making, STORM is a new feat of mechanical mastery created in response to the climate crisis by the formidable puppeteering duo Symon Macintyre and Kim Bergsagel.

 Made from entirely recycled materials, STORM’s eyes are the colour of oyster shells, her hair thick strands of kelp, her voice the chorus of the waves.
-Aided by eight puppeteers, STORM will walk the streets of Scotland, beginning on Saturday 18 January as part of Celtic Connections’ inaugural Coastal Connections Day.
-STORM is also one of the first events to mark Scotland’s official year of Coasts and Waters 2020.
+Aided by eight puppeteers, STORM will walk the streets of Scotland.
+She began her journey as part of Celtic Connections’ inaugural Coastal Connections Day in January 2020, as one of the first events to mark Scotland’s official year of Coasts and Waters 2020.
+Now, following a break as a result of the pandemic, STORM is due to walk again in late summer and autumn 2021.

 STORM is our most ambitious, challenging, and politically resonant project yet, and we are so thrilled to introduce you to her.